 The Bottom Line

 How many days in Tokyo should you spend?
-This is a question I’ve now had more than seven years to think about, and in as much as that I have good news and better news.
+This is a question I’ve now had more than a decade to think about, and because of that I have good news and better news.
 The good news is that, given my extensive experience exploring not just Japan’s capital but the entire country, I understand viscerally how dependent your Tokyo travel is on what you’ll do elsewhere in Japan, and how long you’ll spend there.
 The better news?
 If you don’t want to stress over the finer details of your travel to Japan (including how many days Tokyo requires), you can hire me to take care of them for you!